-Entry Blank 85th Clarion County Fair
+Entry Blank 87th Clarion County Fair

+or the clarion country rain

+9

+Addre ess

+Phon eEmail

+Comp.
+Description

+Please register online this year.

+https://ez-fair.com/fair-events/175/register

-Addre ss PhoneEmail Comp.
-ID# Description 8.
-I give consent to the possible use of my photos on the fair website.
-9. I have read a copy of CCF's Social and Digital Media Code of Conduct.
-I understand it is my responsibility to become familiar with and adhere to the information contained herein.
-I understand that these policies are the property of CCF.
-10. By exhibiting at the Clarion County Fair, the exhibitor agrees to indemnify and hold harmless Clarion County Fair, the Clarion County Fair Board and their employees, agents and assigns for any and all liability
+9. I have become proper 10.
+By extending the Claus whatso 11.
+The exagents consent to the possible use of my photos on the fair website. read a copy of CCF's Social and Digital Media Code of Conduct.
+I understand in the familiar with and adhere to the information contained herein.
+I understand the familiar with and adhere to the information contained herein.
+I understand the familiar with and adhere to the information contained herein.
+I understand the familiar with and adhere to the information agrees to indemnify and hold harion County Fair Board and their employees, agents and assigns for any and all dever arising from the exhibitor's negligence.
+Achibitor waives all claims against Clarion County Fair, the Clarion County Fair Board and damages or injury to property and/or animals while such are prion County Fair. that these policies are the narmless Clarion County Fair, Il liability and expense oard and their employees,

-Name

-Signature of exhibitor Signature of guardian if a minor
+ture of exhibitor ture of guardian if a minor

-11. The exhibitor waives all claims against Clarion County Fair, the Clarion County Fair Board and their employees, agents or assigns for any damages or injury to property and/or animals while such animals are and expense whatsoever arising from the exhibitor's negligence.

-being exhibited at the Clarion County Fair.

-- 1. I attest and affirm that a "veterinarian consultation relationship" as that phrase is defined in the Animal Exhibition Sanitation Law found at 3 Pa.C.S.A. § 2501 et seq. and any amendments thereto "exists with regard to any animals I will be exhibiting. - 2.
-I have read and understand, and in considerations for being permitted to exhibit at this event, agree and consent to abide by the rules of competition including IAFE National Code of Show Ring Ethics as stated in the premium list of this event.
+in the 13.
+I have st and affirm that a VCPR exists with regard to any animals that I will be exhibited Animal Exhibition Sanitation Law found at 3 Pa.C.S.A. § 2501 et seq. and any are read and understand, and in considerations for being permitted to exhibit at ide by the rules of competition including IAFE National Code of Show Ring Ethi amendments thereto. this event, agree and consent

-Signature of exhibitor (all animal exhibitors) Signature of guardian if a minor

-Animal entries and all fees must be mailed to Laura Heasley, 1306 Heasley Road, New Bethlehem, PA 16242 by June 1.
+Animal entries and all fees must be mailed to Laura Heasley, 1306 Heasley Road, New Bethlehem, PA 16242 by June 20.
 Absolutely no extension of application deadline for livestock exhibitors.
 Animal entry fees and \$30 clean up fee must be on separate checks.
 Checks payable to CCF.